Jean Kent: Gainsborough Pictures

-She signed to Gainsborough Pictures during the Second World War.
-Kent had small roles in It's That Man Again (1943), Miss London Ltd. (1943) and Warn That Man (1944).
-Kent had a good role in Two Thousand Women (1944), playing a stripper who is interned by the Germans.
-She was a Pacific Islander in Bees in Paradise (1944) with Arthur Askey and was the ingenue in a Tommy Trinder musical Champagne Charlie (1944).
+Kent signed to Gainsborough Pictures during the Second World War.
+She had small roles in It's That Man Again (1943), Miss London Ltd. (1943) and Warn That Man (1944).
+Kent appeared in Two Thousand Women (1944), playing a stripper who is interned by the Germans.
+She portrayed a Pacific Islander in Bees in Paradise (1944) with Arthur Askey and the ingenue in a Tommy Trinder musical Champagne Charlie (1944).

 The turning point in her career came when she was given a dramatic part in the Gainsborough melodrama film Fanny by Gaslight (1944).
-She played a part turned down by Margaret Lockwood, that of the childhood friend of the character played by Phyllis Calvert, who becomes the mistress of James Mason.
+She played a part turned down by Margaret Lockwood, that of the childhood friend of the character played by Phyllis Calvert, who becomes the mistress of James Mason's character.
 The movie, also starring Stewart Granger, was a box-office success in Britain and established Kent as Gainsborough's back up to Margaret Lockwood.

-Kent played another sexually aggressive young woman in Madonna of the Seven Moons (1945) with Calvert and Granger.
-It was a big hit.
-Rank borrowed her to support Rex Harrison in The Rake's Progress (1945) then back at Gainsborough she was in Waterloo Road (1945) with John Mills and Granger.
+Kent played another sexually aggressive young woman in Madonna of the Seven Moons (1945), another financial success, with Calvert and Granger.
+Rank borrowed her to support Rex Harrison in The Rake's Progress (1945), after which she returned to Gainsborough, appearing in Waterloo Road (1945) with John Mills and Granger.